nattkins/ECRL/README.md

 **The choice is simple: We can continue building civilization on the unpaid labor of an invisible army heading toward burnout, or we can create economic infrastructure that makes maintaining critical systems profitable, verifiable, and sustainable.**

-**ECRL isn't just about better software.
-It's about preventing the collapse of modern civilization by making its maintenance economically viable.**
+**ECRL isn't just about better verification.
+It's about preventing the collapse of modern civilization by making its maintenance economically viable across every domain that matters.**

 *The invisible army deserves to be visible, valued, and economically sustainable.
 Our survival depends on it.*